OBOAcademy/obook/docs/explanation/annotation-properties.md

 ## Annotation Property vs Data and Object Properties

-Some Annotation Properties look like data properties (connecting an entity to a literal value) and other look like object properties (connecting an entity to another entity).
-Other than the fact that statement involving data and object properties look very different in RDF, the key difference from a user perspective is that OWL Reasoners **entirely ignore triples involving annotation properties**.
+Some annotation properties look like data properties (connecting an entity to a literal value) and others look like object properties (connecting an entity to another entity).
+Other than the fact that statements involving data and object properties look very different in RDF, the key difference from a user perspective is that OWL Reasoners **entirely ignore triples involving annotation properties**.
 Data and Object Properties are taken into account by the reasoner.

 Object properties are different to annotation properties in that they: